dotnet/docs/docs/core/unmanaged-api/profiling/icorprofilerinfo10-requestrejitwithinliners-method.md

 ## Remarks

-[RequestReJIT](icorprofilerinfo4-requestrejit-method.md) does not do any tracking of inlined methods.
-The profiler was expected to either block inlining or track inlining and call `RequestReJIT` for all inliners to make sure every instance of an inlined method was ReJITted.
+[RequestReJIT](../../../framework/unmanaged-api/profiling/icorprofilerinfo4-requestrejit-method.md) doesn't track inlined methods.
+The profiler is expected to either block inlining or track inlining and call `RequestReJIT` for all inliners to make sure every instance of an inlined method was ReJITted.
 This poses a problem with ReJIT on attach, since the profiler is not present to monitor inlining.
-This method can be called to guarantee that the full set of inliners will be ReJITted as well.
+This method, `RequestReJITWithInliners`, can be called to guarantee that the full set of inliners is ReJITted as well.

 ## Requirements